IceDefcon/K64F.FreeRTOS.LWIP/README.md

 # TCP/IP STACK for K64F Board
-# Driven by FreeRTOS and LWIP Stack
+# Driven by FreeRTOS & LWIP Stack

 1. System has been build from NXP sources https://mcuxpresso.nxp.com/en/welcome